History Files Nav bar

 AD 1290 - 1924

-Control of the Islamic Empire was lost by the Arabic Abbasid Caliphate when the Il-Khan Mongols killed the last caliph in 1258.
-Initially, while the Mongols ruled Mesopotamia and eastern Anatolia, the Ottomans focused on conquering and securing western Anatolia and Greece.
+Control of the Islamic empire was lost by the Arabic Abbasid caliphate when the Il-Khan Mongols killed the last caliph in 1258.
+Initially, while the Mongols ruled Mesopotamia and eastern Anatolia in the Near East, the Turkic Ottomans focused on conquering and securing western Anatolia and Greece.
+Governance of the Mongol eastern section was inherited by the Mongol Il-Khanate.
 From 1453 the Ottomans made their capital at former Byzantine Constantinople.
-A puppet Abbasid caliphate was set up by the Mamelukes in Egypt, so when they were conquered by the Ottomans in 1517, they inherited the caliphate.
+A puppet Abbasid caliphate was set up by the Mamelukes in Egypt, so when they were conquered by the Ottomans in 1517, Constantinople inherited the caliphate.

 1290 - 1326